cjortegon/camiloortegon-public/post/2020/predictions-for-2021.md

 # Mobile Tech Predictions for 2021

-Let's do the most difficult job because we as humans are bad at predicting the future.
+Let's make some predictions.
 We can trace the trajectory of comets and planets, but changes driven by human wills (politics) or unpredicted things like a worldwide Pandemia come without knowing.
 Today I will try to do my best guess about changes on mobile technologies for 2021.
-I also recently wrote a [post](/what-an-app-needs-before-going-to-market) about what an app needs before going to market.
+I also recently wrote a [post](/blog/2020/what-an-app-needs-before-going-to-market) about what an app needs before going to market.

 ![70;;](https://github.com/cjortegon/camiloortegon-public/raw/master/post/2020/media/pwa_vs_native.jpg)